ChenAo-Phys/MinSR/README.md

 ### Parallelism
 - Quantax can work only if all devices are on the same node
 - Multiple-node compatibility is to be implemented

+## Questions?
+For any questions, bugs, or suggestions, please raise an issue in GitHub.